 Interviews

 At large companies, the interview is usually a multi-step process.
 The first step is a phone screen with a recruiter.5 The recruiter will ask you about your background and your motivations for applying to the company, and (hopefully) the recruiter will also ask you about your salary expectations.
 It is important to prepare a sound argument about why you want to work for the company and why you are a good fit for the position in particular.
-For example, in my case I only applied to companies that I have some reference about (e.g., I know someone who works there, or I know someone who knows someone who works there).
+For example, in my case, I only applied to companies that I have some reference about (e.g., I know someone who works there, or I know someone who knows someone who works there).
 Take into account that the recruiter may not be familiar with the technical details of your PhD, so you need to explain your research in a way that is understandable to a non-technical person.
 If the recruiter asks you about your salary expectations, this is a very good sign because it means that the company is really interested in you, so be prepared to give her a reasonable salary range.

 As a PhD student, you don’t want to apply to companies that don’t take into account your research experience.
 If you get some questions such as “How many years of experience do you have?” or “Do you know what a pointer (in C++) is?” these are red flags, and you should reconsider applying to such kind of companies.

 The second phase of the process typically involves a coding interview, which can be conducted either online or in person (I’ve experienced both versions).
 The in-person variant of the coding interview, in my view, offers a more engaging and rewarding experience.
 This is primarily due to the immediate feedback provided by the interviewer.
 This real-time interaction not only allows for instant clarification of doubts and swift correction of errors, but also fosters a dynamic environment where problem-solving becomes a collaborative effort.
 This interpersonal element tends to make the process more enjoyable and enriching.
-For example, in one of the interviews I was given one piece of paper at the time and 5 minutes to identify bugs and vulnerabilities within the Spring Boot Java application.
+For example, in one of the interviews, I was given one piece of paper at a time and 5 minutes to identify bugs and vulnerabilities within the Spring Boot Java application.
 At the end of the task the conversation eventually delved into a more profound discussion regarding achieving thread safety, enhancing performance, and devising elegant solutions to eliminate issues such as SQL injection and other vulnerabilities in the code.
-I’m sure that with the time I’m going to miss doing these kind of technical interviews.
+I’m sure that with the time I’m going to miss doing these kinds of technical interviews.

 The third step is a more high-level interview with engineers or system architects (a.k.a the System Design Interview).
 There a technical person will ask you (again) about your background and your motivations for applying to the company.
 Then, you will have a round of technical questions.
 The questions will be somehow related to the position you are applying for.
 For example, if you are applying for a Machine Learning Engineer position, the questions will be related to creating a new model based on some particular data or improving an existing model.
 I had this kind of questions, and my previous experience doing ML research in Sport Analytics was very helpful.
 If you are applying for a Software Engineer position, the questions will be related to troubleshooting a particular system or designing a new system from scratch.